masasam/dotfiles/README.md

 Why Arch linux ?

-- Unless your PC breaks, arch linux is a rolling release so you do not have to reinstall it.
+- Unless your PC breaks, arch linux is a rolling release so you don't have to reinstall it.

   Even if it gets broken, I made a Makefile so I can return in half an hour and it's unbeatable.

-- Arch linux is good because it is difficult for my PC's development environment to be old
+- Arch linux is good because it is difficult for my PC's development environment to be old package.

-- I like customization but it is better the extent that does not come off the ecosystem
+- I like customization but customization is good enough not to get out of the ecosystem.

   In principle the package of Arch is a policy to build from the source of vanilla (Vanilla means that it does not apply its own patch for arch linux)

-  It is good because Arch unique problems are unlikely.
+  It is good because ArchLinux unique problems are unlikely.

 - It is light !!
 After installing Emacs Terminal chromium and launching an image htop

 ![top](https://raw.githubusercontent.com/masasam/image/image/top.png)

-Download Arch linux with BitTorrent.
+Download Arch linux.

 https://www.archlinux.org/releng/releases/